ronaldborja/ronaldborja/README.md

 Hi, I'm Ronald 👋

+I'm interested in the intersection of web development, machine learning and iot.

+You can reach me at
+rborjaroman@gmail.com

 <!--
 **ronaldborja/ronaldborja** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.